peelingwave/cis221_codepath/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+The following are the steps I used to deploy MHN-Admin in GCP:
 1. Start new project in GCP.
 2. Create wide-open firewalls rules to allow incoming traffic.
 3. Create MHN-Admin VM.